privy-io/create-react-app/README.md

 ## Check out:

-- `src/index.js` for how to wrap your React components with the `PrivyProvider` and how to pass in your Privy `appId`
+- `src/index.js` for how to use the `PrivyProvider` and pass in your Privy `appId`
 - `src/App.js` for how to use the `usePrivy()` hook, fields like `authenticated` and `user`, and methods like `login` and `logout`
-- `config-overrides.js` for how to bypass create-react-app's incompatibility with Webpack 5 when using web3 libraries
+- `config-overrides.js` for how to [handle common issues with Webpack 5](https://docs.privy.io/guide/troubleshooting/webpack)